JohnFarbotnik3/logic-sim/README.md

 Running the app involves serving "index.html" for viewing in a web-browser.
 Any server will do, but for convenience I've included a script named "serve.py" which runs a simple Python http-server, making the app available at "http://localhost:3000/" (note: you will need Python-v3 installed for this).

+To run a pre-built copy of the app:
+`cd build_serve && ../serve.py`

 # Who is this application for?